moberghr/coding-guidelines/README.md

 ```

 ### LINQ conventions

-Use meaningful names for query variables.
+#### Use meaningful names for query variables

 The following example uses zagrebCustomers for customers who are located in Zagreb.

 ```C#
 var zagrebCustomers = await dbContext.Customers